Strategies for Span Labeling with Large Language Models: Limitations

 \section{Limitations}

-We focused only on the span labeling approaches that involve parsing output text, as we find these the most generally applicable.
+We focused only on span labeling approaches that involve parsing output text, as we find these the most generally applicable.
 Therefore, we did not explore alternative approaches that are more resource intensive, such as LLM2Vec \cite{behnamghaderllm2vec} that transforms decoder-only LLMs into encoders with additional finetuning, or the approach of \citet{dukic2024looking} that allows the LLM to join span labeling with input processing by means of architecture modifications.

-Our proposed method does not deal with the disambiguation of multiple spans.
-As we have shown, our method can be combined with \texttt{occurence\_index} to achieve that effect.
+Our proposed method does not address the disambiguation of multiple identical spans.
+As we have shown, our method can be combined with \texttt{occurrence\_index} to achieve that effect.
 However, this approach is not perfect.
-Future work might thus explore other approaches, for example, disambiguating the span using attention values.
+Future work might thus explore other approaches, for example, disambiguating the span using attention values or by re-generating adjacent text.

 In principle, a variant of \textsc{LogitMatch} is also applicable to \cattag{} methods, where it may constrain the decoded text to correspond to the input text.
-However, our preliminary experiments ran into severe issues with tokenization handling, so we abandoned this approach.
+However, our preliminary experiments ran into implementation issues with tokenization handling, so we abandoned this approach.
 Future attempts should carefully handle tokens at the boundaries between the outer text, the tag itself, and the inner text to avoid performance degradation.

+Finally, we note that NER and GEC are well-established tasks for which large amounts of BIO-tagged and XML-annotated training data are publicly available.
+Pre-training exposure to these annotation formats may advantage certain methods on those tasks.
+We selected ESA-MT and CPL as lower-resource tasks with less standard annotation formats to partially mitigate this effect, and we observe that the relative method rankings do indeed differ across tasks.